Daniel Obajtek: 2024 recordings

 In March 2024, Onet reported that it had a recording from a wiretap that the CBA had placed on the then-president of Orlen.
 The tape contained a conversation between Obajtek and investigative journalist Piotr Nisztor, who is seen asking the president for a job for his wife and father, revealing he has blackmail material on PiS regarding the GetBack scandal.
 Commenting on these reports, Nisztor stated that he had heard that his conversations with Obajtek might have been recorded, but he does not know whether the recordings are credible or manipulated.
 For his part, Obajtek, in a post on Twitter, claimed that both recording him and passing on these recordings is 'pathological' and announced that he would file a complaint with the prosecutor's office regarding the ordeal.

 Onet previously released a transcript of a phone conversation between Obajtek and Adam Burak, a former Orlen executive board member.
 The call was intercepted by the CBA between 2020 and 2021.
-According to Onet, Obajtek, then CEO of Orlen, exploited the COVID-19 pandemic to create internal conflict within PiS and enhance his own image.
+According to Onet, Obajtek, then President of the Management Board of Orlen, exploited the COVID-19 pandemic to create internal conflict within PiS and enhance his own image.
 Despite Poland's shortage of medical supplies, Orlen reportedly distributed over 3 million zlotys worth of disinfectants, masks, and hazmat suits to the Vatican City to achieve this goal.

 On 7 October 2025, the European Parliament lifted Obajtek's parliamentary immunity to allow investigations against him in Poland to proceed.